boarfish55/potatofs/README.md

 * Add a potatoctl backup command, which does an online backup of the slab db, uploads it to the backend, as well as the stats fs_info file.
   See: https://www.sqlite.org/backup.html
-* On install, we should have mount.potatofs and fsck.potatofs binaries, even if only symlinked.
 * fsck doesn't seem to detect all cases of lost directories and files.
 For
   example:
   - Leaving an unreferenced directory with nlink 1.